Zattri/micro-pig/README.md

 This contains the front-end API for interacting with the user and microservices

-I regret naming this project micro-pig
+I regret naming this project micro-pig (it's awful to type), but I'm stuck with it now...

+Let this be a lesson to future me.